jihad8113/AI/README.md

 This project is licensed under the **MIT License**.
 Feel free to use, modify, and distribute for personal and commercial projects.

 <div align="center">
-  <sub>Built with precision using Windows 11 Fluent Design principles and Google Gemini AI.</sub>
+  <sub>Built with precision using Windows Fluent Design principles </sub>
 </div>